MINISTRY and HiGHER EDUCATION COMMISSION (MHED)

 Sherry Powers- VChair - MidSouth

-Ruben Ososo - Kenya Ethiopia
+Reuben Ososo - Kenya

 Bridget Douglas - Sec - Great Lakes

-Andrea Shadel - Upper Midwest
+Andrea Schadel - Upper Midwest

 Jane Finley - North Georgia